jszopi/combinatorics/README.md

 | Python (`itertools`) | `permutations (S)` | `permutations (S, k)` | `product(S, repeat=k)`        | inefficient: `set(permutations(S))` efficient: [ekg/multipermute][1] | `combinations (S, k)` | `combinations_with_replacement (S, k)` |

 [1]: https://github.com/ekg/multipermute

+# Contributing

+All pull requests are very welcome.

+## Document

+The document is intentionally concise but if this has been at the cost of clarity, any improvements will be highly appreciated.

+## Implementations table

+Please add more programming languages!
+R, MATLAB and Mathematica are highly desirable.